designedmind/2017/multiple-drafts-overview.md

 {% include linkrefs.html %}

-[Intro to MD]

-In the [last section](multiple-drafts-functional-gateway.html) of this chapter, I make the case that Dennett's Multiple Drafts model of consciousness is, in essence, a theory of how such a functional gateway or inner presentation might work.
-I shall argue that there is a kind of "dualism" in how we function, and that taking this aspect of our behaviour seriously is key to understanding the puzzle of consciousness.

 According to [Pessoa et al](#pessoa98),

 > Everybody agrees that this idea [the Cartesian Theatre] is totally wrong.

-This consensus is problematic, because it hinders progress in a materialist understanding of consciousness.
-This is the central compromise of Consciousness Explained: by steering so clear of anything Cartesian in flavour, it misses the key opportunity to complete Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.
+This methodological consensus is problematic, because it hinders progress towards a materialist understanding of consciousness.
+This is the central problem with _Consciousness Explained_: by being so resistant to anything Cartesian in flavour, it misses a key opportunity to complete Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

 Let us first revisit the problem with the Cartesian Theatre as traditionally construed.
 It is not simply the threat of infinite regress